Danish orthography

+The orthography is characterized by a low degree of correspondence between writing and pronunciation.

 History

 There were spelling reforms in 1872, 1889 (with some changes in 1892), and 1948.
 These spelling reforms were based in the decisions of the Nordic spelling conference of 1869, whose goal was to abolish spellings that are justified by neither phonetics nor etymology and to bring Danish and Swedish orthographies closer.